 The emergence of e-commerce has changed the relationships between customers and retailers (e-retailers):

 - Locations.
 The locational choice of e-retailers is much more flexible, permitting the use of lower-cost locations that would not have been considered otherwise as suitable for retail.
 Large e-retailers can maintain a network of distribution centers to optimize their market coverage and service regional markets.
+The importance of a location is based on its accessibility to a distribution system as opposed to direct accessibility to consumers for standard retail.

 - Purchasing.
 Customers are virtually interfacing with a store (a platform), and the orders are shipped through parcel services, which take care of home deliveries.
 Figuratively, the customers are directly linked to the supply chain since their product orders interact directly with the distribution center.